-Develops an understanding as well as the limitations of lean manufacturing as it applies to manufacturing and business.
-Covers the basics of lean, TAKT time, value stream mapping, current and future state, KanBan systems, tracking and removing production wastes, running effective meetings, and team building.
-Prerequisites: MFG230; MTH60 (may be taken concurrently).
-Offered spring term.
+Developing an understanding of, including the limitations of, lean manufacturing as it applies to the manufacturing industry and business, this course covers the basics of lean; TAKT time; value stream mapping; current and future state; KanBan systems; tracking and removing production wastes; running effective meetings; and team building.
+Prerequisites: MFG230 and MET104 or MTH112 or higher level math.